Julia Görges: 2012: Top-20 ranking, consistent form

-She was the No. 1 seed in Bad Gastein but lost in three sets to the Dutch qualifier Richèl Hogenkamp, ranked 211, who won her first WTA match.
+She was the No. 1 seed in Bad Gastein but lost in three sets to the Dutch qualifier Richèl Hogenkamp, ranked 211, who won her first match on the tour.
 At the same tournament, she won the doubles competition, partnering the American Jill Craybas.
 In the final they defeated Grönefeld and Petra Martić.

 At Wimbledon she lost in the third round to Ana Ivanovic, after defeating Shahar Pe'er and Anastasiya Yakimova in the first two rounds.
 In Palermo, Görges was defeated in the quarterfinals by Záhlavová-Strýcová.
 In the second round of the Swedish Open, she lost to the eventual champion Hercog in straight sets.

 At the London Olympics, Görges surprisingly defeated second seed Agnieszka Radwańska in the first round.
 She also beat Lepchenko in round two, but in the third round lost to Maria Kirilenko in straight sets.
 In the women's doubles, she teamed with Grönefeld, and reached the second round.

 In August she lost in the first round at Montreal and reached the second round in Cincinnati.
 At the US Open she lost in the first round to Kristýna Plíšková.
 In September she lost in the first round in Seoul.
 In Tokyo she defeated Monica Niculescu, but lost to Marion Bartoli in the second round.

 At the China Open in Beijing, she defeated Vania King and eighth seed Stosur.
 In the third round, she again lost to the ninth seed Bartoli.
 She then played a fairly successful tournament in Linz, reaching the finals of both singles and doubles.
 In the singles final she lost to Azarenka, the world No. 1.
-In doubles she played alongside Záhlavová-Strýcová and they were defeated by another German-Czech pair, Grönefeld and Květa Peschke.
+In doubles, she played alongside Záhlavová-Strýcová and they were defeated by another German-Czech pair, Grönefeld and Květa Peschke.
 In Luxembourg, Görges reached the second round, where she lost to Niculescu, who went on to be defeated in the final by Venus Williams.
 She ended 2012 ranked as the world No. 18.